 Finally, sleep is the physical mode in which mental and emotional rejuvenation occurs.
 Many ambitious people believe that they can repair and refuel on the go.
 Not true.
 We are built to recover while we sleep, and sleep debt reduces your resilience significantly.
 While you sleep, you feed and nourish the army of good.

-Build an environment that favors resilience.
+Build an external environment that favors resilience.

 Recoil requires soft landings and energy.
 Loving friends and family help with both.
 There is strong evidence that we have become more fragile, less resilient as we have advanced socially towards more insular, independent lives.
 Whereas autonomy is empowering, we need to actively maintain those close relationships that support and stimulate mental and emotional recoil.